Optional Practical Training (OPT)

 2. Student leaves the U.S. or transfers out

-3. Student F-1 status is completed at SF State
+3. Student F-1 status is completed at SFSU

 How to Calculate Unemployment Days